The Breakfast Club: Themes

-The main theme of the film is the constant struggle of the American teenager to be understood, by adults and by themselves.
+The main theme of the film is the constant struggle of the American teenager to be understood, both by adults and by themselves.
 It explores the pressure put on teenagers to fit into their own realms of high school social constructs, as well as the lofty expectations of their parents, teachers, and other authority figures.
-On the surface, the students have little in common with each other.
-However, as the day rolls on, they eventually bond over a common disdain for the aforementioned issues of peer pressure and parental expectations.
+On the surface, the students have little in common with each other, but they eventually bond over a common disdain for the aforementioned peer pressure and parental expectations.
 Stereotyping is another theme.
 Once the obvious stereotypes are broken down, the characters "empathize with each other's struggles, dismiss some of the inaccuracies of their first impressions, and discover that they are more similar than different".

-The main adult character, Mr. Vernon, is not portrayed in a positive light.
-He consistently talks down to the students and forcefully flaunts his authority throughout the film.
-Bender is the only one who stands up to Vernon.
+The main adult character, Mr. Vernon, is portrayed with arguably no redeeming qualities; throughout the film, he consistently talks down to students, accesses private student information (then attempts to cover his tracks when confronted by a fellow employee) and forcefully flaunts his authority at each opportunity.
+He continually and aggressively challenges Bender, who is the only one of the group who chooses to stand up to him.

-Hughes would use the Shermer High School setting for Weird Science later in the same year.